CentaurusInfra/arktos/docs/setup-guide/arktos-enforces-netowrk-feature.md

 ```

 If you want to, you are able to add more worker nodes to the cluster, by following [multi-node setup guide](multi-node-dev-cluster.md).
+In AWS env, please make sure the adequate security group is set properly.
+In our temporary lab, we allowed inbound rule of ALL-TCP 0.0.0.0/0.

 From now on, you should be able to play with multi-tenant and the network features.